 Owner and Coach

 Hi!
-I’m Christine, also known as Mazzy, and I’m originally from Richmond Hill, ON.
+I’m Christine and I’m originally from Richmond Hill, ON.
 While I didn’t discover mountain biking until my adult life, it has made me love and appreciate the dedication required to improve that much more.

 Coach and Guide